con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Commanding powers and great miracles,
-With driving force supreme, with speed most great,
+With driving force supreme, with speed supreme,
 Renowned great lord, of foremost majesty,
 Most valorous owing to his great might, (39)

 Smashing the massive mountain of becoming,
-While holding his imposing vajra, firm,
+While holding his imposing vajra, hardened,
 Great terrifying lord, the great cruel one,
 Provoking fear in great and daunting creatures,[^40-1] (40)

 [^40-1]: Vimalamitra understands what we translate as 'great and daunting creatures' (Skt. *mahābhaya*; Tib. *'jigs chen*) to refer to non-Buddhist gods such as Viṣṇu and Śiva.
 Vilāsavajra, similarly, understands the word to refer to Śiva in his Mahābhairava form.

-Protector as the best of great *vidyā*s,[^41-1]
+Protector as the highest of great *vidyā*s,[^41-1]
-Guru in being the best of great *mantra*s,
+A guru a the highest of great *mantra*s,
 Traversing well the Mahāyāna's path,
 Himself the Mahāyāna's foremost way; (41)

+This concluded fourteen verses showing the great Vajradhātu *maṇḍala*.

 [^41-1]: Here we believe that the majority of witnesses of the Tibetan translations have suffered from corruption, with the word '*rig*' becoming '*rigs*'.
 Following the corrupted text, we may translate the name, 'the best of the great families'.
 This reading, along with its interpretations, appears to be common in Tibetan commentaries, including that of Vimalamitra.
 Witnesses of the text reading '*rig*' (*vidyā*) can also be found, and these are almost certainly to be regarded as correct.

 ## 6. The wisdom of the immaculate *dharmadhātu*

-He is the great Vairocana; the Buddha;
+He is Mahāvairocana; the Buddha;
 Great sage; observing great, intensive silence;[^42-1]
-Arising from the Way of Great Mantra;
+Arising from the Great Mantra Way;
-He is the Way of Great Mantra in essence; (42)
+He is at heart the Great Mantra Way; (42)

 [^42-1]: At face value, the Tibetan could be taken to mean 'endowed with great sageness'.